joze144/pool-shark-api/README.md

 It will parse events from ./config/contract_included_block, and automatically add other contracts, created by the main contract.

-It parses events on every 30s for each contract stored in the contracts table.
+It parses events every 30s for each contract stored in the contracts table.

 #### Running service
 Make sure you specify correct RPC provider, contract address and db connection.
-You need to run mongoDb database.
+You need to run MongoDb database.

 Run:
 ```